ixofoundation/ixo-blockchain/docs/core/proto-docs.md

 ### BaseOrder
 BaseOrder defines a base order type.
-It contains all the necessary fields for specifying a buy, sell, or swap order.
+It contains all the necessary fields for specifying the general details about a buy, sell, or swap order.

 | Field | Type | Label | Description |